-The inspection of the lighting system shall consist of checking the condition and operation of original equipment, replacement and/or customer added lights, and reflectors.
-Licensed technicians shall consult Division 12, Chapter 2 (commencing with Section 24250) of the Vehicle Code, and Division 2 of Chapter 2 of Title 13 of the California Code of Regulations (CCR) (commencing with Section 620) to ensure minimum inspection standards for each lighting system are met.
+The inspection of the lighting system shall consist of checking the condition and operation of original equipment, any replacement and customer added lights, and reflectors.
+Licensed technicians shall consult Chapter 2 of Division 12 (commencing with section 24250) of the Vehicle Code (VC), and Chapter 2 of Division 2 of Title 13 of the CCR (commencing with section 620) to ensure minimum inspection standards for each lighting system are met.

-As applicable to the vehicle, the technician shall inspect the following lights and reflectors to ensure they are present, properly installed, properly adjusted, and work as designed by the vehicle manufacturer and/or the component manufacturer:
+As applicable to the vehicle, the technician shall inspect the following lights and reflectors to ensure they are present, properly installed, properly adjusted, and work as designed by the vehicle manufacturer and component manufacturer: